gdeep141/flashcards-console-app/csa/IAM.md

 What identity providers can be used for IAM Identity Center?
 Built-in identity center or 3rd party providers (e.g. microsoft AD)

+# MISC

+What URL allows EC2 instances to retrieve metadata about themselves?
+169.254.169.254/latest/meta-data/

+What is the default region when no region is specified? us-east-1